nmnaughton/nmnaughton.github.io/pages/inverse-problem.md

 \[4\]<a id="ref4"></a> Naughton NM, Gallo NR, Anderson AT, and Georgiadis JG.
 Microstructural Parameter Estimation of Skeletal Muscle using Random Forest Model of dMRI.
 ISMRM Annual Meeting (May 2019), Montreal, Canada (poster)

 \[5\]<a id="ref5"></a> Naughton NM, Gallo NR, Vaicik M, Anderson AT, Sutton BP, and Georgiadis JG.
-“Estimation of Extracellular Matrix Diffusion Properties in Decellularized Porcine Myocardium from DTI” ISMRM Annual Meeting (June 2018), Paris, France (poster)
+Estimation of Extracellular Matrix Diffusion Properties in Decellularized Porcine Myocardium from DTI.
+ISMRM Annual Meeting (June 2018), Paris, France (poster)